tine-schreibt/textflow/README.md

     - `: FlowName`

 **How to navigate with the modal** Results for the flow in the active leaf always target the active leaf.
-Results for other flows try to target their attached leafID.
-If the ID is stale they default to the last active leaf for the flow; if there's no leaf for the flow, they open a new one.
+Results for other flows try to target the last active leaf for the flow; if there's none, they open a new one.
 Results for flows always open a new leaf.

-So by choosing which leaf is active when you open the modal, and which exact result you click, you can target your navigation quite a bit.
-To get an overview over your workspace (as it pertains to flows) as well as active leafIDs, open the flow switcher modal.

 <hr>